 - Some 65 million U.S employees report being affected by workplace bullying

 - 93 percent of adult Americans support a law outlawing generalized bullying in the workplace

-Workplace bullying can have severe effects upon a victim, and has even been purported to manifest in stress symptoms more generally associated with domestic violence.
+Workplace bullying can have severe effects on a victim, and is claimed to cause stress symptoms more generally associated with domestic violence.
 Bullying decreases morale and interferes with good job performance.
 It can weaken quality control, discourage team building, increase turnover and absenteeism, and in the most extreme case, bullying can even result in workplace violence.
-You might be wondering if a law could be written so has to direct people to alter their personalities, but given management's unwillingness or inability to curtail abusive behavior in their workplace, the legislature might very well choose to respond.
+You might be wondering if a law could be written, or if it is better to direct people to alter their personalities; however, given management's unwillingness or inability to limit abusive behavior in their workplace, the legislature might very well choose to respond.

 To discourage and eliminate bullying, it is necessary that direction comes from the top.
 The most effective strategy employers can pursue is to treat bullying as though it is already illegal.
 Create a workplace culture wherein bullying is not tolerated.
 The following is a list of actions you might consider taking to create a harmonious work environment:

 - Include bullying in your anti-harassment or other workplace conduct policies

 - Explain to your employees that you do not tolerate bullying and instruct them on what to do if a bullying incident occurs